 Providing system and network architectural guidance to organisations

-Where it all goes wrong is when architecture is developed for architectures sake.
-Where once off efforts are developed and there is no commitment to ongoing management and support of the architectural process.
-In many cases architectures are developed with no thought on how the content artefacts can be used by the project teams charged with delivering the IT solutions for the organisation.
+Where it all goes wrong is when architecture is developed for architecture’s sake.
+Where once-off efforts are developed and there is no commitment to ongoing management and support of the architectural process.
+In many cases, architectures are developed with no thought to how the content artifacts can be used by the project teams charged with delivering the IT solutions for the organisation.
 From experience keeping architecture real and usable is a skill that is best delivered by practitioners who have actually designed and built networks.